Build a screen

 • There are two buttons in the bottom half of the screen

-The first button is composed of multiple components.
-The parent element provides a yellow border and contains an icon and text components inside a row.
+The first button contains multiple components.
+The parent element provides a yellow border, and contains an icon and text components inside a row.

 Now that we've broken down the UI into smaller chunks, we're ready to start coding.